Shakeskeyboarde/npm-offline-mirror/README.md

 ## What

-Updates `package-lock.json` to point at tarballs checked in to source control.
+Download package tarballs for inclusion in source control and update `package-lock.json` to point to them.

 ## How